It’s probably not your problem to fix.

 - Try a different browser

 While it’s more than likely these won’t work, there’s always a chance they might, and they are simple to try.

 If you’re the webmaster…

 What if you’re the webmaster?

-Nine times out of 10, this error results from one of two very common errors:
+Nine times out of 10, this error results from one of two common errors:

 - An error in a CGI script caused it to fail or output an error message before it started producing valid HTML.
 It happens to me all the time if I have a syntax error in one of my Perl CGI scripts.

 - A permissions issue occurred when attempting to access a CGI script.
 Depending on how your web server is configured, it’s not enough for the script to have “execute” permission; it must also be owned by the correct user and belong to the correct group.
 I can’t tell you what that should be, because it varies widely from server to server (and even from site to site on the same server).
-My best recommendation is to look at the attributes of a script that’s working and copy that.
+My best recommendation is to look at the attributes of a script that is working and copy that.

 The format of the error described here is common for Apache web servers.
 That means we can also look for common error logs.
-Once again, the location of these logs varies a great deal based on the specific web server configuration.
+Once again, the location of these logs varies a great deal based on specific web server configuration.

 - access_log is the log of successful accesses.
 On a shared or virtual hosting server, there may be many of these: one per website, often with site-specific names or in site-specific locations on the server.

 - error_log is the log of errors.
 On some hosts, there is an error log per site.
 On others, each site has its own access_log, but there may only be a single error_log for the system.